isomerpages/sportsg-safesport/latest/news/_posts/2024-04-13-post-Trauma Informed Approach for Disciplinary Hearings.md

 are the subject of abuse.</p>
 <p></p>
 <blockquote>
-<p>The session was transformative and we picked up knowledge on how to better
+<p>"The session was transformative and we picked up knowledge on how to better
-create a safe and trauma-informed space during hearings.</p>
+create a safe and trauma-informed space during hearings"</p>
 </blockquote>
 <p></p>
 <p>Lively group discussions were sparked with insights and perspectives exchanged.
-The message that was driven home was that there is no fixed way for coping with trauma.
-The consensus of those in attendance was that they found the session to be transformative and each had picked up knowledge on how to better&nbsp; create a safe and trauma-informed space during hearings.</p>
+The message that was driven home was that there is no fixed way for coping with trauma.</p>